arogozhnikov/arogozhnikov.github.io/_posts/2020-02-01-93-percent-of-readers.markdown

 - Scientists achieved 92% quality in the problem of ...
 - Our system filters out 99% of spam ...
 - New vaccine/technique is N% more efficient than ...
+- (updated) COVID-19 mortality rate is X - this perfect example appeared after the post was written

-This post-informational world becomes progressively more complex each day.
+This post-informational world is complicated.
-We desperately need ways to receive and analyze less information to make judgements, and here they are &mdash; simple numbers in presentations that help with decisions.
+We desperately need ways to receive and analyze less information to make judgements, and here they are &mdash; simple numbers that help us with decisions.

 However, **connecting numbers and real things is surprisingly hard**.
 And producing just *some* numbers is times easier.